 Images and Video

-Tip: On your side, you should prepare an HD video, a 360 photo, or a virtual tour for your business if you have a unique one and embed them on your website.
+Tip: On your side, you should prepare an HD video, a 360 photo, or a virtual tour for your business if you have a unique one and embed it on your website.
 Videos for product tutorials, events, or customer reviews are a great way to market your business online.
 In addition, they also enhance your SEO score, so your website ranks higher in Google results.

 Social Media